New photos of Kurt Cobain death scene yield no new clues: police

 The grunge rock hero died in Seattle at age 27 of a self-inflicted gunshot to the head.

-Seattle Police Detective Michael Ciesynski in recent months began sorting through evidence from the investigation into Cobain’s death to familiarize himself with the case in anticipation of next month’s 20th anniversary of the incident and the attention it is expected to draw.
+Seattle Police Detective Michael Ciesynski in recent months began sorting through evidence from the investigation into Cobain’s death in order to familiarize himself with the case in anticipation of next month’s 20-year anniversary of the incident and the attention it is expected to draw.

-The photos may show the scene from angles previously not seen, and appear to be of better quality than some existing photos, Witt said.
+The newly uncovered photos may show the scene from angles previously not seen, and appear to be of better quality than some existing photos, Witt said.

 News of the discovery was first reported by KIRO 7 News, a Seattle TV station.
 KIRO reported on its website that police had “re-investigated” the case, a statement Witt said could give the mistaken impression that the case has been reopened.